 Fighting Conch's do a great job as a sand sifter and detritus feeder within a reef that utilizes a sand bed.
 They get the name from flipping around when emerging from beneath the sand.
 We find Fighting Conch's within low energy sandy areas in the wild.
 Super sustainable.
-Size is from 3/4 to 1.5 inches.
+Size Small 1 inch..

 We ship via FedEx Overnight.

 Phone hours are Monday through Thursday from 9:30 AM to 4 PM EST. You may also e-mail us at these times or at any time.
 We ship within the continental US Monday through Thursday for arrival Tuesday through Friday.
 Order by 9.00 am EST to receive shipment the following day.

 The Reeftopia Guarantee....

 We guarantee all livestock for 5 days after leaving our facility.
 The following is a list of conditions that apply to our guarantee.

 You must be home or have a responsible party accept delivery.